Skip to main content

 For your information

-• in groups of nodes with GPUs without drivers;
+• for groups of nodes with GPUs without drivers;

-In a Managed Kubernetes cluster on a cloud server, autoscaling of node groups is accomplished by Cluster Autoscaler.
+In a Managed Kubernetes cluster on a cloud server, node groups are autoscaled using Cluster Autoscaler.
 It helps to optimally utilize cluster resources — depending on the load on the cluster, the number of nodes in the group will automatically decrease or increase.

 You do not need to install Cluster Autoscaler in the cluster.

-Enable node group autoscaling can be accessed in the control panel, via API Managed Kubernetes or through Terraform.
+You can enable autoscaling of a group of nodes can be enabled in the control panel, via API Managed Kubernetes or through Terraform.

 Principle of operation